Bad Ideas (album)

 Bad Ideas is the second studio album by American singer-songwriter Tessa Violet, released on October 25, 2019, by T∆G Music.
-The album was originally set to be released August 3, 2018, but was delayed indefinitely until the official announcement on October 4, 2019, with the tracklist announced three days later.
+The album was originally set to be released on August 3, 2018, but was delayed indefinitely until the official announcement on October 4, 2019, with the tracklist announced three days later.
 Bad Ideas was preceded by the singles "Crush", "Bad Ideas", "I Like (the idea of) You", "Games", and "Words Ain't Enough"; additional single "Bored" followed in 2020.
 The album was produced by Seth Earnest, who has collaborated with Violet since 2013.

 Production

 Tessa Violet admitted she went through a breakup during the writing of the album.
 Violet said that the album "is a reflection of that snapshot of my life and reconciling ‘why do I keep doing things that make my life worse when I know they make my life worse?'"
 Violet wrote all of the songs in her bedroom, aside from "Crush".

 Production for Bad Ideas began in late spring 2017 while Tessa Violet was an independent artist.
 Violet said the album did not coalesce until she brought the title track to her producer.

 Her record label originally planned to release three separate Bad Ideas EPs.
 However, Violet was reluctant with the plan saying, "Man, I didn't really write three EPs though, I wrote an album and I think it should be experienced together."
 Nevertheless, Bad Ideas (Act One) was released on July 26, 2019, though no other EPs followed.
 The EP featured the singles "Crush", "Bad Ideas", and "I Like (the idea of) You" as well as remixes of the songs, and was released on vinyl and digital downloads.
 A version featuring only the remixes was released digitally on the same day.